Which Bible translations are the best?

 New American Standard

 This is a good translation, though at times its phrasing is difficult to read due to its tendency to translate a word the same way every time it is used.
-It gives a better feel for what the original language presented, but many find its readability to be stilted.
-A severe problem is that retains the usage of Old English pronouns, such as "Thee" and "Thine," when God is talking or being addressed.
+It provides a better sense of what the original language conveyed, but many find its readability to be stilted.
+A severe problem is that it retains the usage of Old English pronouns, such as "Thee" and "Thine," when God is talking or being addressed.
 The shifts between modern and older pronouns are disconcerting to most people and are not called for in a translation.

 The updated New American Standard Bible, also known as the New American Standard Bible 1995 edition, removed the old English pronouns.
 It also reads a bit smoother than the original NASB.